phenology/hsr-phenological-modelling/clustering/README.md

 The optimal *k* value was identified by the ”elbow” of the [Within Cluster Sum of Squared Error (WCSSE) graph](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set).

-*Phenoregions* were obtained by applying *k*-means to a matrix with as many rows as valid gridcells in CONUS, and as many columns as years in the database.
+*Phenoregions* were obtained by applying *k*-means to a matrix with as many rows as valid grid cells in CONUS, and as many columns as years in the database.
 The SCALA/Python code was embedded in [Jupyter notebooks](https://github.com/phenology/infrastructure/tree/applications/applications/notebooks/stable) and run in a SPARK cluster.

 A brief overview of the existing notebooks is as follows:

 Notebook | Brief description
 --- | ---
-[*k*-means_model](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/kmeans_model.ipynb) | For the extended spring indices: Loads geotiffs, creates data matrix, runs *k*-means, calculates WCSSE
+[*k*-means_model](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/kmeans_model.ipynb) | For the extended spring indices: Loads Geo tiffs, creates data matrix, runs *k*-means, calculates WCSSE
 [*k*-means_satellite](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/kmeans_satellite.ipynb) | same than above but for the AVHRR data
-[kmeans_wssse](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/kmeans_wssse.ipynb) | To read and plot WCSE (or WSSE) values
+[kmeans_wssse](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/kmeans_wssse.ipynb) | To read and plot WCSSE (or WSSSE) values
-[create_wssse_csv](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/create_wssse_csv.ipynb) | To load an Array of triples stored as objectFile and save it again as a CSV file
+[create_wssse_csv](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/create_wssse_csv.ipynb) | To load an Array of triples stored as object File and save it again as a CSV file
-[plot_kmeans_clusters](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/plot_kmeans_clusters.ipynb)| To plot the GeoTiffs created out of kmeans.
-Such GeoTiffs contain the cluster IDs
+[plot_kmeans_clusters](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/plot_kmeans_clusters.ipynb)| To plot the Geo Tiffs created out of kmeans.
+Such Geo Tiffs contain the cluster IDs
 [plot_kmeans_clusters-Light](https://github.com/phenology/infrastructure/blob/applications/applications/notebooks/stable/plot_kmeans_clusters-Light.ipynb)|light version of previous notebook.

 # Correlation